hehua2018/descheduler/README.md

 * The valid range of the resource's percentage value is \[0, 100\]
 * Percentage value of `thresholds` can not be greater than `targetThresholds` for the same resource.

-There are two more parameters associated with the `LowNodeUtilization` strategy, called `numberOfNodes` and `evictionLimits`.
+There is another parameter associated with the `LowNodeUtilization` strategy, called `numberOfNodes`.
-The first parameter can be configured to activate the strategy only when the number of under utilized nodes are above the configured value.
+This parameter can be configured to activate the strategy only when the number of under utilized nodes are above the configured value.
 This could be helpful in large clusters where a few nodes could go under utilized frequently or for a short period of time.
 By default, `numberOfNodes` is set to zero.
-The second parameter is useful when a number of evictions per the plugin per a descheduling cycle needs to be limited.
-The parameter currently enables to limit the number of evictions per node through `node` field.

 ### HighNodeUtilization